Data Center Fire Suppression

-At State Systems, Inc., we have years of experience designing, installing, maintaining, and testing fire suppression systems for data and IT centers across the Mid-South.
+At State Systems, we have years of experience designing, installing, maintaining, and testing fire suppression systems for data and IT centers across our service area.
 We’ll help you choose the right solution for your needs.
 Then, we’ll provide ongoing services to keep your equipment in good working condition when you need it most.

 Types of Fire Suppression Systems for Data/IT Centers